To empower women, pass and enforce laws

-Even when the law is on their side, few African women have the education and financial resources they would need to go to court (on the relevance of schools and employment for gender justice, see Sundus Saleemi on our D+C/E+Z platform).
+Even when the law is on their side, few African women have the education and financial resources they would need to go to court (on the relevance of schools and employment for gender justice, see Sundus Saleemi on page 18 of this issue).
 According to the World Bank, property ownership in particular would help to boost the position of women.
 However, both formal law and social conventions ensure that men typically own land and other assets.

 It is complicated to take legal action against a violent or merely quarrelsome former partner.
 To a large extent, society does not consider it appropriate for women to do so.

 Around the world, rape victims tend to be ignored.
 Even worse, their trauma is often ridiculed, with people – typically men – stating that they caused their suffering themselves.
 If a woman is sexually assaulted at a nightclub or a hotel at night, questions are asked such as: “What was she doing outside her home that late?”
 Such remarks imply that sexualised aggression is permissible after dusk.

 The traditions of some communities demand that a rapist marry the woman or girl he has abused, and the matter is then considered settled.
 Should that not be possible, compensation payments may be accepted.